danielyxie/bitburner/doc/source/netscript/netscriptsingularityfunctions.rst

 Source-File 4 will open up additional Singularity Functions that you can use in other BitNodes.
 If your Source-File 4 is upgraded all the way to level 3, then you will be able to access all of the Singularity Functions.

-Note that Singularity Functions require twice as much RAM outside of BitNode-4

 .. toctree::
     :caption: Functions: